belfastkeyboard/CHeap/README.md

 - thread safety?
 - fix bugs in RB Tree
 - alternate arena type for containers that has a freeblock list?
 - support for custom allocators
+- fixed-size array
 - stress test all types

 ## CONSIDER: